nol166/JS-Closures/README.md

   }
   ```

-  * In order to use the return value from the names function, we have two options.
+  * In order to use the return value from the names function, we have two options:

-  * We can add an extra set of parenthesis to the end of the names function call or we can set `names` return value to a new variable.
-Let's go with the former.
+  * We can add an extra set of parenthesis to the end of the `names` function call, or we can set `names` return value to a new variable.
+Let's go with the latter.

   ```js
   const myFunction = names()